-Thus, a typical 2,000 square feet tile roof will cost between $20,000 and $40,000, installed.
+On average, a typical 2,000 square feet tile roof will cost between $25,000 and $45,000 to install, depending on the profile, roof difficulty, choice of material, and location.
 Note: higher-end clay tiles can cost significantly more than low-end and mid-range tiles.
 Note: It’s not unheard of for a tile roof to cost as much as $50,000 installed, especially when you deal with a complex roof requiring a lot of tile cutting and labor.